Achievable logoAchievable logo

 3. Provide smooth transitions in and between paragraphs to strengthen the relationships among ideas.

-Basically, you need a skillful organizational strategy for your essay.
-The next chapter “How to structure your ACT essay” will teach you an effective way to organize your ideas.
+Basically, your essay needs a clear, intentional structure so your argument builds logically from start to finish.
+The next chapter, “How to structure your ACT essay,” will teach you an effective way to organize your ideas.

 Language use